daniel-bogdoll/ConferenceTemplate/README.md

 # Scientific Writing

 This repository contains tips regarding scientific writing and a LaTeX template for conferences.

-It is synced to an [Overleaf](https://www.overleaf.com) project.
+## Tools

+- [Overleaf](https://www.overleaf.com) to write your paper in LaTeX
+- [LanguageTool](https://languagetool.org/de) (does integrate with Overleaf) or [Grammerly](https://www.grammarly.com/) to check your writing style.
+In LanguageTool, activate  "Acribic Mode"
+- [Zotero](https://www.zotero.org/) for your literature management.

 ## Paper Style

-> **Get the gestalt right.** I remember being impressed with Fei-Fei (my adviser) once during a reviewing session.
+"**Get the gestalt right.** I remember being impressed with Fei-Fei (my adviser) once during a reviewing session.
 I had a stack of 4 papers I had reviewed over the last several hours and she picked them up, **flipped through each one for 10 seconds**, and said one of them was good and the other three bad.
-Indeed, I was accepting the one and rejecting the other three, but something that took me several hours took her seconds. - [Andrej Karpathy, Head of AI at Tesla](http://karpathy.github.io/2016/09/07/phd/)
+Indeed, I was accepting the one and rejecting the other three, but something that took me several hours took her seconds." - [Andrej Karpathy, Head of AI at Tesla](http://karpathy.github.io/2016/09/07/phd/)

 ## English for Germans

-### Tools
-Use [LanguageTool](https://languagetool.org/de) (does integrate with Overleaf) or [Grammerly](https://www.grammarly.com/) to check your writing style.
-For LanguageTool, activate the "Acribic Mode"

 ### Writing Style